BarefootJoey/BarefootJoey/contrib_writer/README.md

 In CI, it performs one planning run and then loops `MULTI_COMMITS` times, writing to `contrib_writer/intensity.txt` and calling the script with `--mutation-token $i` to ensure unique diffs, committing each iteration, and pushing at the end.

 Fonts
-- Primary font is 5x7 per-letter bitmaps
+- Primary font is 5x7 per-letter bitmaps (A–Z supported)
-- A compact handcrafted 3x7 font exists for characters used in "BAREFOOTJOEY" (preserves shapes like `Y`).
-For other characters at width 3, the script falls back to column-compression which may alter diagonals
+- A compact handcrafted 3x7 font exists for uppercase A–Z (with care for letters like `Y`).
+Width 3 uses these where defined; widths 4–5 use native 5x7 shapes or column-compressed variants
+- All letter templates now live in `contrib_writer/fonts.py`

 Notes
 - Columns map to weeks left→right, rows map to weekdays top→bottom (Sun..Sat)